Battle of Kyiv (2022): Russian infiltration and initial Ukrainian mobilization

-On 24 February, Russian troops parachuted into Kyiv in an effort to kill or capture President Volodymyr Zelensky and his family.
+On 24 February, Russian troops parachuted into Kyiv in an effort to kill or capture the Ukrainian president Volodymyr Zelenskyy and his family.
 Street battles followed and the presidential compound was barricaded, while Russian paratroopers made two attempts to storm the compound.

-On the morning of 25 February, three Russian saboteurs, dressed as Ukrainian soldiers, entered Obolon District, 6 mi north of the Verkhovna Rada building, the seat of the parliament of Ukraine.
-They were killed by Ukrainian forces afterwards.
+On the morning of 25 February, three Russian saboteurs, dressed as Ukrainian soldiers, entered Obolonskyi District, 6 mi north of the Verkhovna Rada building, the seat of the parliament of Ukraine.
+They were killed by Ukrainian forces.
+According to a later claim, the "saboteurs" could in fact have been Ukrainian soldiers from the 72nd Mechanized Brigade, who were mistaken for Russian troops.
 Several hours later, a Ukrainian Sukhoi Su-27 fighter aircraft piloted by Colonel Oleksandr Oksanchenko was shot down over the city and crashed into an apartment building.
-Throughout the day, gunfire was heard at several wards of the city.
+Throughout the day, gunfire was heard at several areas of the city.
 Ukrainian officials described the gunfire as arising from clashes with Russian forces.
 There was heavy gunfire in the city during the night.
-Ukrainian forces later claimed to have killed around 60 Russian saboteurs during the process.
+Ukrainian forces later claimed to have killed around 60 Russian saboteurs.